aurrelhebert/warp10-zeppelin-quantumviz/README.md

 ## Set-up

-Compile the interpreter with maven
+Compile the interpreter with maven.

 ```
 mvn clean package
 ```

-Create a directory warp10 in interpreters
+Create a directory warp10 in interpreter.

-Then copy the Jar with dependencies inside
+Then copy the Jar with dependencies inside.

-Stop and restart zeppelin
+Stop and restart Zeppelin.